FOSSFA/Image-Resource/README.md

-# XCF Templates Used in Images
+# XCF And Other Images Templates Used in Images
-The All XCF Gimp Files Template Used in FOSSFA Images
+The All XCF Gimp Files And Other Images Template Used in FOSSFA Images